ZeavoHQ/DebtKit-API/leads/README.md

 `*` Represents a required variable

-For details on what ID variables to pass to the API, see [Lead IDs](https://github.com/zeavouk/DebtKit-API/tree/master/leads/id.md)
+For details on what ID variables to pass to the API, contact [support@debtkit.co.uk](mailto:support@debtkit.co.uk)

 ## Create Lead ##